Polymer/old-docs-site/tooling-strategy.md

 	git submodule update --init --recursive

-after cloning a Toolkitchen repository, to ensure you have any submodule files.
+after cloning a {{site.project_title}} repository, to ensure you have any submodule files.

 ###  Minification, Testing, and Documentation